 What is it like to say?
 Is it easy?
 Is it difficult?
 Do you believe it?
 Does it sound like a load of nonsense?

 When we do EFT (Emotional Freedom Technique) aka ‘Tapping’, we start off with what is called a set-up statement.
-The statement (which we say whilst tapping on the side of the hand) is where we can acknowledge and tune into ‘the problem’.
+The statement (which we say whilst tapping on the side of the hand with fingertips) is where we can acknowledge and tune into ‘the problem’.
 This could be the intense emotion, the physical sensation, image or memory.
 The statement usually starts with an “Even though…”, followed by the problem (i.e. this tightness in my chest, or this worry for my daughter) then followed by a positive affirmation.
 We say this positive affirmation because it makes it a lot easier to say the initial problem.
 It is of course not compulsory to say the EFT’s ‘default’ affirmation of “I love and accept myself” and the words are agreed upon with the practitioner before the round of tapping commences.
 I find however, that these words are extremely powerful but can be so very difficult to say for so many people.

 When I first came across EFT I looked on YouTube to find many videos of ‘How to do EFT’.
 They were all very similar in their set-up statements and would use the affirmation “I completely and deeply love and accept myself”.
 What happened for me though was as soon as I tried to say those words, I just started crying!
 I had never told myself that I love and accept myself, no-one has ever suggested I say that to myself.
 Come to think of it, why would they?

 After quite a bit of practicing, this did get easier to say and now I have no (well almost no)problems in saying it and I positively (though gently and when appropriate) encourage people to try and say it.